TrustToken (TRU) Hits Market Cap of $50.87 Million

-TrustToken (CURRENCY:TRU) traded 0.1% lower against the dollar during the 24 hour period ending at 17:00 PM ET on June 20th.
-TrustToken has a market capitalization of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last day.
-One TrustToken coin can currently be purchased for approximately $0.20 or 0.00000526 BTC on popular cryptocurrency exchanges.
-Over the last seven days, TrustToken has traded 45.8% higher against the dollar.
+TrustToken (CURRENCY:TRU) traded down 0.1% against the US dollar during the 24-hour period ending at 8:00 AM Eastern on June 24th.
+One TrustToken coin can currently be purchased for about $0.20 or 0.00000526 BTC on popular exchanges.
+TrustToken has a total market cap of $50.87 million and $529,282.00 worth of TrustToken was traded on exchanges in the last day.
+During the last week, TrustToken has traded up 45.8% against the US dollar.

 - DREP (DREP) traded down 21% against the dollar and now trades at $1.96 or 0.00003398 BTC.